 top of page

 In M/s Raghuvansh Agro Farms Ltd. vs State of Uttar Pradesh & Ors.
-(Writ Tax No. 3829 of 2025, decided on 17.12.2025), the Court has comprehensively dealt with:
+(Writ Tax No. 3829 of 2025, decided on 17.12.2025), the Court comprehensively addressed several critical issues:

 • Wrongful invocation of Section 74